Event-triggered Learning for Linear Quadratic Control: Hardware Experiment: Rotary Pendulum

 \subsection{Hardware and Implementation}

-Around $80\,\mathrm{s}$ and $160\,\mathrm{s}$ there are two chunks of missing data, which is an artifact of our implementation.
+Around $80\,\mathrm{s}$ and $160\,\mathrm{s}$, there are two chunks of missing data, which is an artifact of our implementation.
 During these times, the updates of the system matrices and trigger thresholds $\kappa^\pm$ were computed.
 During these computations, no data was collected.
-However, this did not influence the controller and thus the presented results.
+However, this did not influence the controller and, thus, the presented results.

 The required connection wire between the rotating sensor for measuring $\alpha$ and the base introduces a time-variant nonlinearity into the setup.
-As this wire twists randomly during operation and swing-up, the equilibrium state without input changes in $\theta$.
+As this wire randomly twists during operation and swing-up, the equilibrium state may change in $\theta$.
 Additionally, the wire applies a force towards some $\theta$, which may not be zero.
 While these effects have little impact on the controller, they pose a problem for linear system identification and especially the noise estimation.
 Thus, we can only consider runs, where the wire remains close to its correct state.

-Also, tilting the pendulum in any direction by at least one degree, yields an interesting problem.
+Also, tilting the pendulum in any direction by at least one degree yields an interesting problem.
 Detecting the change is straightforward with our approach.
 However, the new system is at least affine and does not have an upper equilibrium without input.
 Thus, it is challenging to identify new bounds for the trigger.
-Handling such system might be possible, but requires some adjustment in our approach.
+Handling such a system might be possible but requires some adjustment in our approach.